addisonElliott/pyqt5ac/README.md

 * **variables** - custom variables that can be used in the definition of the paths in **ioPaths**.
 For example, to limit the search of files to a specific directory, one can define a variable `BASEDIR` and then use it as `%%BASEDIR%%/gui/*.ui*`
 * **init_package** - If specified, an empty `__init__.py` file is also generated in every output directory if missing.
 Does not overwrite existing `__init__.py`.
 Default value is `True`.

+Note that all relative paths are resolved from the configuration file location, if given through a config file, or from the current working directory otherwise.

 Example
 =======